Crémaillère

 The term is also applied in artillery to refer to an indented battery, or à Crémaillère constructed with salient and re-entering angles for obtaining an oblique, as well as a direct fire, and to afford shelter form an enfilade fire of the enemy.

-The term is also used in surgical instruments, where the "crémaillère" is the toothed hook between the legs of the needle holder, serving the purpose of keeping the needle holder locked and thus the needle in place in the needle holder.
+The term is also used in surgical instruments, where the "crémaillère" is the toothed hook between the legs of the needle holder, keeping the needle holder locked and thus the needle in place in the needle holder.

-In modern French, the crémaillère may also refer to the hook in the fireplace upon which a cooking pot was traditionally hung.
+In modern French, the crémaillère may also refer to a chimney hook or pot crane: the hook in the fireplace where a cooking pot was traditionally hung.
 The phrase “pendre la crémaillère” (literally “to hang the chimney hook”) is an expression meaning “to have a housewarming party”.